EdinarWeb/Ecommerce/README.md

 ## Usage Instructions

-Open the project folder and Navigate to `/src/components/`. <br/>
+Open the project folder and Navigate to `/src/components/` and `/src/pages`. <br/>
-You will find all the components used and you can edit your information accordingly.
+You will find all the components and pages used and you can edit your information accordingly.

 ### Show your support